andreaparker/VV-PDFRAG/README.md

 ## Learn More

-For a detailed understanding of the system's workflow and architecture, please refer to the full documentation which will be written mid-to-late October 2024.
+For a detailed understanding of the system's workflow and architecture, please refer to the full documentation which will be written in early Q4 2024.